 An easy way to liven up your dining room nook?
 Add wallpaper that has playful or artistic patterns and colors.
 Whether you choose to add art over top or leave it bare is up to you, but you can't go wrong with adding an accent wall or nook to showcase your creative side.

 Load Up a Ledge

 Even the most commitment-phobic home decorator can get behind this idea.
-A simple picture ledge lets you switch up your artwork with your mood... and won’t detract from the clean lines of these midcentury chairs.
+A simple set of floating shelves lets you switch up your artwork and dećor with your mood.
+As a bonus, it won’t detract from the clean lines of those midcentury chairs.